 Preheat the oven to 180°C (355°F).

-Bake at 25-30 minutes until firm and lightly golden.
+Bake at 180°C (350 °F) for 25-30 minutes until firm and lightly golden.
 Remove for the oven and cut each biscuit diagonally into 3/4 inch wide strips and return them to the oven, cut side up, until completely cooked and dry, about 20 min.
 If you cut the biscotti when still warm they will not crumble especially if you use a very thin and sharp knife.

 Let them cool completely and store in an airtight container.
 Makes about 25 biscotti.

-In Italy biscotti, which we call cantucci or tozzetti are typically dipped in sweet wine as a dessert but I would not be opposed to serve them with a homemade liqueur made with lemon or orange which also make wonderful gifts.
+In Italy biscotti, which we call cantucci or tozzetti are typically dipped in sweet wine as a dessert but I would not be opposed to serve them with a homemade liqueur made with lemon or orange which also makes a wonderful gift.